Eryoneta/TabMarker/README.md

 # TabMarker

-A _Google Chrome_ extension that allows to save tabs, similar to the bookmark feature.
+A _Google Chrome_ extension that allows the user to save tabs, similar to the bookmark feature.